zenyara/kickstream/README.md

 Developed for the livestream at: https://kick.com/dualturbos
 ## Description:
-Using chat commands to interact with a playable 3D environment that contains the streamer's webcam and video content.
+Using chat commands to interact with a playable 3D environment that contains both the streamer's webcam and video content.
+Users can spawn objects in the 3D space from the Kick.com chat, change the video content, and other things.

 ## Commands:
 Video Control - control the video content: